jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 which is the same result as before.
 The implementation of the deCastelajau algorithm is straightforward.

+## Implementation

-#### Implementation
+#### OpenGL Setup

+To create a window I used [GLFW](https://www.glfw.org "GLFW's Homepage") library site.
+As a baseline, I used this [example](https://www.glfw.org/documentation.html) in the site.
+It provides a code snippet to create a window, which is enough to test and display our Bezier curve.

 The Bezier curve is implemented using the Decasteljau algorithm, and using OpenGL for rendering.
-The controls points are obtained from the user clicks on the OpenGL display.
+We will be using a vector to implement the control points.
 A Point object and a Curve struct serve to process the points.
 In addition, two global pointer to Curve object *C and *Q are created.
 The actual control points stored in *C and copied into *Q, so the curve doesn't deformed by erasing control points.